luxfi/docs/docs/subnets/create-a-evm-blockchain-on-subnet-with-luxjs.md

 cd subnet-evm
 ```

-### Build Binary and Copy it to LuxGo Plugins
+### Build Binary and Copy it to Luxd Plugins

 Now run the following command to build the VM's binary inside the `build/` directory, named as `srEXiWaHuhNyGwPUi444Tu47ZEDwxTWrbQiuD7FmgSAQ6X7Dy`.
 It is the id for this VM and corresponds to the string "**subnetevm**" zero-extended in a 32-byte array and encoded in CB58.
-Then copy it to LuxGo's `build/plugins` directory.
+Then copy it to Luxd's `build/plugins` directory.

 ```bash
 ./scripts/build.sh build/srEXiWaHuhNyGwPUi444Tu47ZEDwxTWrbQiuD7FmgSAQ6X7Dy